Exciting collaboration with Nagoya University

-Much of my research is carried out in collaboration with international colleagues in Europe, Australia or Japan - see international collaborations for more details on some of the exciting ongoing projects.
+Much of my research is conducted in collaboration with international colleagues from Europe, Australia, and Japan - see collaborations for more details on some of the exciting ongoing projects.

 Zhiwei Song, PhD student.
 Song is going to work with salinity tolerance of wild rice.
 More...